Peel and finely dice the onion, tomatoes and garlic,keep seperate.

 Add the lime juice and reduce by half.

-Add the Fish stock and the coconut milk and bring to the boil, then turn down to a gentle simmer.
+Add the coconut milk and bring to the boil, then turn down to a gentle simmer.

 When the vegetables are tender, add the prepared seafood and poach gently until set.

 Garnish with the coriander leaves and the sliced spring onion.